 In limited circumstances, waivers or exceptions to the Code may be appropriate.
-Any waivers or exceptions to this Code for executive officers or directors of Wells Fargo & Company may only be made by the Board or the appropriate Board committee, and will be promptly disclosed to our stockholders in accordance with legal and regulatory requirements.
+Any waivers or exceptions to this Code for executive officers or directors of Wells Fargo & Company may only be made by the Board or the appropriate Board committee, and will be promptly disclosed to our shareholders in accordance with legal and regulatory requirements.

-Any waivers or exceptions to the Code for other team members may only be approved by the Office of Global Ethics and Integrity in accordance with the Corporate Policy Program.
+Any waivers or exceptions to the Code for other team members may only be approved by the Ethics Oversight group in accordance with the Policy Management Policy.